TFMV/quiver/README.md

 Quiver offers three powerful index types to suit different use cases:

-1. **HNSW**: The classic HNSW graph implementation, offering a great balance of speed and recall for most use cases.
+1. **HNSW Index**: The classic HNSW (Hierarchical Navigable Small World) graph implementation.
+This in-memory index offers a great balance of speed and recall for most use cases.
+It's fast, memory-efficient, and perfect for medium-sized datasets.

-2. **Parquet**: A persistent storage-backed HNSW implementation that efficiently stores vectors in Parquet format, ideal for larger datasets that need durability.
+2. **HNSW with Parquet Storage**: This is not a separate index type, but rather an HNSW index backed by Parquet storage.
+It efficiently persists vectors to disk in Parquet format, making it ideal for larger datasets that need durability while maintaining the performance characteristics of HNSW.

-3. **Hybrid**: Our most advanced index type that combines multiple search strategies (HNSW, exact search, LSH) to optimize for both speed and recall, automatically selecting the best approach based on your data.
+3. **Hybrid Index**: Our most advanced index type that combines multiple search strategies to optimize for both speed and recall.
+It can automatically select between exact search (for small datasets) and approximate search (for larger datasets), and includes optimizations for different query patterns.
+The hybrid index is particularly effective for datasets with varying sizes and query patterns.

+All index types support the full range of Quiver features, including faceted search, metadata filtering, and negative examples.
 Choose the right index type for your needs and let APT optimize your parameters automatically!

 ## Why Choose Quiver?